pokt-network/pocket-core-eth/README.md

 Check `getThrottleResetBlock` and `getCurrentThrottleBlock` to see when relay will be reset.

-The `throttle` coefficient is what determines how many relays a user can create.
+The `throttle` coefficient is what determines how many relays a user can create within a given number of blocks.

 Using `currentThrottleBlock` and `throttleResetBlock` to reset the `stakerCount`.
 Hardcoded every 10 blocks for now.
 Need to figure out a dynamic way to do this.